LEF Committee Members

 Jamie Murdoch, Membership Secretary

-Researcher, School of Health Sciences, University of East Anglia, Norwich, UK
+Research Fellow, School of Health Sciences, University of East Anglia

 I am a researcher in Health Services Research at the University of East Anglia.
 My interest in Linguistic Ethnography began during my PhD when I was studying how people with asthma talk about medicine-taking.
 I attended the course ‘Key Concepts and Methods in Ethnography, Language and Communication’, involving five days of training, data sessions and workshops.
 The course content had a huge impact on my interpretation of the research interviews I had collected and led to wider appreciation of contextual features shaping the talk of people with chronic illness.
-Working with colleagues in Bristol and Exeter, I have recently completed a study of how computer decision support software shapes nurse-patient communication during telephone triage interactions in which we conducted a multi-modal analysis of audio and video data.
-I’m particularly interested in using LE to study patient journeys and ‘text trajectories’ of medical records in different health care settings.
+My current role is to evaluate the implementation of complex healthcare interventions (treatments or services involving multiple, related components).
+A key focus of this work is how to study the contexts in which healthcare interventions are delivered, and in particular, the contribution of linguistic ethnographic theories and methods to conduct such investigations.

 Assistant Professor, Vienna University of Economics and Business